 Additionally, since March, the U.S. Trade Representative’s office has filed WTO complaints against China for limiting exports of rare-earth elements and levying duties on American autos, primarily from General Motors Co.
-(GM) and Chrysler Group LLC.
+(GM:US) and Chrysler Group LLC.

 “China is often in compliance with the letter of its WTO commitments, yet falls short of the spirit of the WTO,” sometimes favoring domestic goods over those produced by international competitors, John Frisbie, president of the U.S.- China Business Council, said in comments filed with USTR on Sept.
 17.